esure’s Top Festive Security Tips

 Don’t make your home easy to access.
 Avoid leaving doors on the latch or a spare key under the mat for visiting relatives, as these can provide easy access for would-be-thieves.
 Make sure you lock away any ladders or tools you’ve been using outside too, as while they’re handy for putting up decorations (inside and out), they’re also handy if someone wants to break into your house.

 Set timer lights.
 If you’re going to be away over the festive period, having no lights on in the early, darker evenings is a sure sign no one’s home.
-Going to be away for a while?
-Maybe ask a trusted neighbour to pop in now and then to change the timer-light settings, and pick up any post that’s piled up, so it’s not in view by the front door.
+Setting timer lights on a schedule during these times can help make your home appear occupied while you’re away.

 Invite neighbours to use your driveway.
-It’ll help make it look like someone’s home and could be very handy for them if they’re going to have a houseful of visitors.
+It’ll help make it look like someone’s home and could save their visiting family from having to park on the road.

 Think about gift packaging.
 Don’t leave expensive-looking boxes outside with the recycling as this can signal to opportunistic thieves that you’ve got lots of shiny new things inside.
 Turn the boxes inside out or even better, put them out just before they'll be collected.

-Hide valuables from view through windows.
-This is particularly important at home over Christmas when there are gifts under the tree.
+Hide valuables from view.
+This is particularly important at Christmas when there are gifts under the tree that can be seen through your windows.
 But think about what’s in your car too.
 Presents left on seats during a last-minute shop can be tempting to others.
 Worse still, you won’t be insured if they’re stolen from a seat, so it’s best to keep them somewhere you can lock – like the boot.

 Keep an eye on personal belongings.
-Christmas parties and busy shopping areas can be easy pickings for would-be thieves.
-You can buy Personal Possessions cover as an add on to your Home Insurance for extra peace of mind when you’re out and about.
+Busy shopping areas can be easy pickings for would-be thieves.
+You can buy Personal Possessions cover as an add-on to your home insurance for extra peace of mind when you’re out and about.
 If you’re an esure customer, click here to find out more.

 The weather can be unpredictable this time of year, so it’s a good idea to put away (or secure) large garden items – e.g. furniture and trampolines.
 You should also check the overall maintenance of your property (e.g. roof tiles, walls, external pipes), plus get your boiler serviced before the cold weather arrives.
 For more easy ways to prepare your home for winter, click here.